 Tony Stark / Iron Man (Robert Downey Jr.)

 Tony was classic RDJ throughout the movie.
-He had a lot to work within his first few scenes after Captain Marvel rescued him and brought him back to Earth – particularly with Steve.
+He had a lot to work on within his first few scenes after Captain Marvel rescued him and brought him back to Earth – particularly with Steve.
 His relationship with Steve grew over the course of the first two Avengers movies and soured in a big way in Captain America: Civil War.
 They didn’t have any screen time together in Infinity War, but those sour feelings definitely were still present when they met for the first time in a few years – and Tony was angry.

 I loved everything about Tony and his daughter Morgan.
 RDJ is such a charming actor, and he seems even more so when acting with children (thinking of the kid in Iron Man 3, and Tom Holland as Peter Parker/Spider-Man).

 The sequence with Tony and his father in the 1970s was also a really great character moment for Tony.
-The arc of exploring his relationship with father started in Iron Man 2, and played out in Captain America: Civil War before Tony finally got the closure he needed in Avengers: Endgame.
+The arc of exploring his relationship with his father started in Iron Man 2, and played out in Captain America: Civil War before Tony finally got the closure he needed in Avengers: Endgame.

 I was okay with Tony dying in the movie.
 I had a feeling going into the first viewing that he would not survive the final battle.
 What I was surprised by was my reaction to his death in the first viewing – it just didn’t hit me as hard as I would have expected.
 That said, with my second, third, and fourth viewing his death did hit me harder each time.